Volume preserving nonhomogeneous Gauss curvature flow in hyperbolic space: Introduction

 Throughout the proof, the presence of the nonhomogeneous speed function $f(K)$ introduces some technical difficulties.
 Assumption \ref{ass} is crucial for proving the a prior estimates of the flow \eqref{flow-VMCF}.
 In fact, the flow \eqref{flow-VMCF} is parabolic and has short-time existence due to item \eqref{p1}; items \eqref{p3} and \eqref{p4} are used to prove the time-dependent lower bound on the principal curvatures (see \S \ref{sec4}); and items \eqref{p2} - \eqref{p3} are used to derive the time-dependent upper bound on the Gauss curvature of the flow (see \S \ref{sec.upK}). \begin{rem}$\ $ \begin{enumerate} \item We remark that nonhomogeneous curvature flows have been considered previously in the literature for the other type of curvature flows.
 See \cite{AleSin10,Guan23,LiLv20} for the contracting curvature flow case and \cite{ChoT97,ChoT98,Pip22} for the expanding curvature flow case. \item The non-local type volume preserving curvature flows have also been studied in other aspects and in other ambient spaces.
 We refer the readers to \cite{AndWei20,Cab23} for surveys of the volume preserving type curvature flows and their geometric applications.
 Some other recent interesting works include \cite{CSV20} for the volume preserving fractional mean curvature flow in the Euclidean space, \cite{Lam23} for singularity analysis of volume preserving mean curvature flow in the Euclidean space and \cite{CaSche23} for a new non-local volume preserving mean curvature flow in the sphere. \end{enumerate} \end{rem} The paper is organized as follows: In $\S$\ref{sec2}, we collect some preliminaries including the geometry of hypersufaces in the hyperbolic space, the evolution equations along the flow \eqref{flow-VMCF} and the quermassintegrals in hyperbolic space.
 In $\S$\ref{sec3}, we give the $C^0$ and $C^1$ estimates of the flow \eqref{flow-VMCF}.
 In $\S$\ref{sec4}, we prove the time-dependent positive lower bound for the principal curvatures along the flow \eqref{flow-VMCF}, by analyzing the auxiliary function \eqref{s1.Q}.
 In \S \ref{sec.upK} we prove a time-dependent upper bound on the Gauss curvature $K$.
 This implies two-sided curvature bounds of the solution on any finite time interval, and then we obtain the long time existence of the flow \eqref{flow-VMCF} in $\S$\ref{sec5}.
 In \S \ref{sec.hau}, we show the subsequential Hausdorff convergence of $M_t$ and the convergence of the center of the inner ball of $\Omega_t$ to a fixed point.
 Finally, in \S \ref{Sec-main proof}, we complete the proof of Theorem \ref{theo}.

-\begin{ack} The research was supported by National Key R and D Program of China 2021YFA1001800 and 2020YFA0713100, the Fundamental Research Funds for the Central Universities and Shuimu Tsinghua Scholar Program (No. 2023SM102).
+\begin{ack} The research was supported by National Key R and D Program of China 2021YFA1001800 and 2020YFA0713100, the Fundamental Research Funds for the Central Universities.
+The second author was also supported by China Postdoctoral Science Foundation No.2024M751605 and Shuimu Tsinghua Scholar Program (No. 2023SM102).
+The third author was also supported by NSFC (Grant No. 12401064).
 The authors would like thank Ruijia Zhang for discussions. \end{ack}